Graves’ Ophthalmopathy (Eye Disease)

 Am I a surgical candidate?

 Once Graves’ ophthalmopathy becomes chronic, it is often resistant to conservative therapy.
-The response rate to nonsurgical treatments is about 65 percent and the results in most patients are modest.
+The response rate to nonsurgical treatments is about 65% and the improvements in most patients are modest.
 Even after successful immunosuppression, most patients have remaining eye changes and still require rehabilitative surgery.
-Surgical intervention is indicated:

-Patients presenting with Graves’ ophthalmopathy at The Institute for Advanced Reconstruction undergo a thorough evaluation to confirm the diagnosis.
-Advances in screening, including more sophisticated imaging (CT or MRI), now allow surgeons to evaluate Graves’ ophthalmopathy more accurately.
+Patients presenting with Graves’ ophthalmopathy at The Institute for Advanced Reconstruction undergo a thorough evaluation to confirm their diagnosis and determine if they are a candidate for orbital decompression surgery.